-- 1. Nominations for promotion to full professor may be initiated by a department chairperson, the Provost, or any faculty member(s) senior in rank, with the consent of the candidate; alternately, the candidate may submit his or her name for consideration for promotion.
-All nominations for promotion must be submitted to the President through the office of the Provost by 5 p.m. on October 15. - 2.
-By 5 p.m. on February 15, every candidate for promotion must compile a "short file" containing the following materials: - a) a reflective self-assessment of activity since tenure: the document should include evidence of teaching and advising, research and professional growth, and service to and leadership of the College community. - b) an updated curriculum vitae. - c) post-tenure course evaluations (added from the Provost's files). - d) copies of significant work completed since the last performance or promotion review. - 3.
+- 3. Quantitative summaries of all RSEs not included in the tenure review will be generated by the Registrar and sent to the candidate, the department chair, and the Provost by February 1 for inclusion in the promotion file. - 4.
 The candidate may include additional materials documenting a record of teaching, service, and professional achievement.
-Some examples of relevant materials are: a description of or evidence of work in progress; letters from alumni; evaluations from colleagues within the College community; evaluations from specialists in the candidate's field from other institutions. - 4.
-The Provost will solicit from each respective department the written views of all members holding a rank higher than that of the nominee on the merits of his or her candidacy.
-These views may be presented as a collective statement reflecting consensus or as individual statements. - 5.
-The Provost may add any other pertinent information to the promotion file. - 6.
-All materials must be in the candidate's file no later than 5 p.m. on February 15 in the academic year in which the decision is made. - 7.
-Candidates should initial each item in the file no later than 5 p.m. on February 20 of that year.
+Some examples of relevant materials are: a description of or evidence of work in progress; letters from alumni; evaluations from colleagues within the College community; evaluations from specialists in the candidate's field from other institutions. - 5.
+The Provost will solicit from each respective department the written views of all members holding a rank higher than that of the nominee on the merits of the candidacy.
+These views, which must be signed and submitted no later than 5 p.m. on March 1, may be presented as a collective statement reflecting consensus or as individual statements; they will be added to the promotion file maintained in the Provost's office. - 6.
+The Provost may add any other pertinent information to the promotion file. - 7.
+All materials, with the exception of the written views of senior department members, must be in the candidate's promotion file no later than 5 p.m. on February 15 in the academic year in which the decision is made. - 8.
+Candidates should initial each item in the promotion file no later than 5 p.m. on March 6 of that year.
 Initialing does not imply agreement.
-At this point the candidate may add a note of clarification regarding any item(s) in the file. - 8.
+At this point the candidate may add a note of clarification regarding any item(s) in the file. - 9.
 The Provost will arrange for the Faculty Review Committee to review all of the materials submitted and accumulated.
 The voting members of the Faculty Review Committee will then meet with the Provost to discuss each candidate.
 After full discussion, the committee members will vote to recommend that promotion be awarded or denied.
-The result of this deliberation and vote shall be recorded by the Provost. - 9.
+The result of this deliberation and vote shall be recorded by the Provost. - 10.
 The Provost and the chairperson of the Faculty Review Committee will discuss with each candidate and respective Department Chairperson, singly, the Committee's recommendation to the President.
 The Faculty Review Committee will prepare a set of Discussion Points summarizing the committee's deliberations, and this will be placed in the file.
 At his or her discretion, the Provost may add a separate memorandum to the file reflecting on these Discussion Points.
-The candidate will receive a copy of the Discussion Points and, if applicable, the Provost's memorandum.
-The Department Chairperson will also receive copies of these documents for inclusion in the candidate's departmental file. - 10.
-The final recommendation shall be made by the President in consultation with the Provost and shall be communicated to the candidate, in writing, by March 31.
-Where the President's recommendation is contrary to the recommendation of the Faculty Review Committee, the President will share with the Committee his or her reasons for denying or affirming promotion. - 11.
+The candidate will receive a copy of the Discussion Points and, if applicable, the

+Provost's memorandum.
+The Department Chairperson will also receive copies of these documents for inclusion in the candidate's departmental file.

+- 11. The final recommendation shall be made by the President in consultation with the Provost and shall be communicated to the candidate, in writing, by March 31.
+Where the President's recommendation is contrary to the recommendation of the Faculty Review Committee, the President will share with the Committee his or her reasons for denying or affirming promotion. - 12.
 These guidelines also apply to non-mandated promotions at ranks below that of professor; in such cases, however, there is no expectation of a minimum number of years in current rank.